Rated: Explicit

 "Just help me up so we can get out of here!"

 Ladro helped her to her feet, and she winced in pain.
 A bell began ringing from somewhere inside the estate, and Ladro swore.
+Ladro grabbed her arm and began to run as lights flickered on inside the windows behind them.

-Lysette barely managed to keep hold of the journal as he dragged her through the gardens.
+Lysette barely managed to keep hold of the crown as he dragged her through the gardens.
 Behind them, doors flew open, and guards spilled onto the terraces.
 They ran as fast as they could, and soon they reached a garden wall.
 It was nearly twice Lysette's height.
 Ladro didn't slow down.
 He stepped onto a stone bench, planted one foot against the wall, and caught the top.
 He pulled himself over in one single swoop.

 "Ladro!" she hissed into the darkness and saw his head appear over the wall.
 "Some of us weren't raised climbing out of noblewomen's windows."